-Keeping charges below 10% of your credit card’s limit is good for your credit score as well.
+Remember, keeping charges below 10% of your credit card’s limit is good for your credit score as well.
 So if you have a card with a $500 limit, keeping your monthly charges below $50 is also a good, credit-building strategy.

-With a secured card, you make a small deposit, typically a couple of hundred dollars, with a credit card issuer.
+With a secured card, you make a small deposit, typically a couple hundred dollars, with a credit card issuer.
 And your card’s credit line is your deposit minus any fees charged by the card issuer.

 Make sure you choose a secured card that is reported to each of the three major credit reporting agencies — Equifax, Experian and TransUnion.
 Then, make steady on-time payments with a secured card and keep charges below 10% of your credit line.
-And after a year of on-time payments, ask your issuer for an unsecured credit card.
+And after a year of on-time payments, consider asking your issuer for an unsecured credit card.

-Remember: The key is building up a good solid payment record, not acquiring debt.
+Remember: The key is building a good, solid payment record, not acquiring debt.
 Only charge what you can pay off each month, and maximize your credit-building efforts by following the 10% rule.
 Then, pay your bills on time and watch your credit scores climb.